netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 #### 4. The infrastructure can _configure applications_ through environment variables. ([SEP](#sep))

+Configuration values (such as database connection strings or API URLs) must be parameterized.
-[Environment variables](https://12factor.net/config) are a language- and OS-agnostic standard.
+The best way to do so is with [environment variables](https://12factor.net/config), a language- and OS-agnostic standard.

 #### 5. The infrastructure _captures application logs_ at stdout. ([SEP](#sep))